Posts

 Part Worn Tyres

-This is also where part worn tyres come into it.
-If it means keeping the car running then they will pay say £20 for a part worn tyre, I do not think that they care about its condition, all I can say is that they must trust the person that they are buying from, as long as it gets them about and they can keep their car running.
+This is also where part-worn tyres come into it.
+If it means keeping the car running, then they will pay, say, £20 for a worn tyre.
+I do not think that they care about its condition; all I can say is that they must trust the person that they are buying from, as long as it gets them about and they can keep their car running.

 17% of drivers would also keep buying part worn tyres.

-In my opinion the economic crisis has hit us all to the extent that we will probably never recover again.
-The retail market place has changed considerably over the past years, with consumers having to make huge cuts in their spending habits.
+In my opinion, the economic crisis has hit us all to the extent that we will probably never recover again.
+The retail market has changed considerably over the past years, with consumers having to make huge cuts in their spending habits.
 This includes everybody, and I have to admit that includes my family.
-We are changing our shopping habits and the companies that are making changes to cope with the lack of consumer spending are becoming the winners.
+We are changing our shopping habits, and the companies that are making changes to cope with the lack of consumer spending are becoming the winners.

-Starting at the top of the chain, families are now shopping on a daily or twice weekly basis.
-Here in the UK the winners are becoming the smaller chains such as Lidl and Aldi, who are pushing the huge supermarket customers into second place, primarily because of the changing shopping habits of the consumers.
-We also having the cheaper clothing retailers who are doing well in this climate, stores such as Primark are sweeping the floor with much cheaper clothing than the high street stores, who are suffering from the general downsizing of the consumers.
+Starting at the top of the chain, families are now shopping on a daily or twice-weekly basis.
+Here in the UK, the winners are becoming the smaller chains such as Lidl and Aldi, who are pushing the huge supermarket customers into second place, primarily because of the changing shopping habits of the consumers.
+We also have cheaper clothing retailers who are doing well in this climate; stores such as Primark are sweeping the floor with much cheaper clothing than the high-street stores, who are suffering from the general downsizing of consumers.

-Drivers at the lower end of the economic scale are forced to buy part worn tyres to keep their cars on the road.
-According to the recent survey 17% of these drivers would also consider a repeat purchase of part worn tyres, which could mean that these people are taken out of the new car tyre market altogether.
-There has always been a slice of the tyre market that have bought second hand tyres, but this time the increase is quiet significant and is effecting many of the smaller tyre retailers up and down the country.
+Drivers at the lower end of the economic scale are forced to buy part-worn tyres to keep their cars on the road.
+According to the recent survey, 17% of these drivers would also consider a repeat purchase of part worn tyres, which could mean that these people are taken out of the new car tyre market altogether.
+There has always been a slice of the tyre market that has bought second hand tyres, but this time the increase is quite significant and is effecting many of the smaller tyre retailers up and down the country.

 Fighting back with cheap budget tyres

-One of the knock on effects of this gap in the market place is the price deflation of the budget tyre brands.
-My own business has seen a Sharpe increase in the cheap new tyre market.
-The manufacturers that are suffering are the mid-range tyre market and the leading companies appear to be holding their own, we are still getting our customers asking for their favorite brands.
-These are usually the older drivers that are known as the “Silvers” and that include me?
+One of the knock-on effects of this gap in the market is the price deflation of budget tyre brands.
+My own business has seen a sharp increase in the cheap new tyre market.
+The manufacturers that are suffering are in the mid-range tyre market, and the leading companies appear to be holding their own, we are still getting our customers asking for their favourite brands.
+These are usually the older drivers that are known as the “Silvers,” and that includes me?

 These are the drivers that will stick to Michelin and Dunlop and can still afford to pay the price for them.

 I am only forming my opinion on the facts that are affecting my tyre business here in Halifax Yorkshire UK.
-But asking about and traveling around has opened my eyes to the number of part worn tyre bucket shops that have opened up in the last few years has quadrupled.
-The increase in these operations has opened my eyes to the extent of our industry wide problem.
+But asking about and travelling around has opened my eyes to the fact that the number of part-worn tyre bucket shops that have opened up in the last few years has quadrupled.
+The increase in these operations has opened my eyes to the extent of our industry-wide problem.
 We seem to be more at the battle front in the poorer northern towns, especially the ones with a large immigrant population, such as Halifax.

 Part worn tyres are also affecting the large companies

-This problem probably multiplies the more depots that you own , so the huge tyre companies such as kwik-Fit must be pulling their hair out, in fact This recent survey was financed by Kwik-Fit and its findings were released to the rest of the industry.
+This problem probably multiplies the more depots that you own , so huge tyre companies such as kwik-Fit must be pulling their hair out, in fact This recent survey was financed by Kwik-Fit, and its findings were released to the rest of the industry.
 Roger Griggs of Kwik-Fit said…

 “This research highlights the problems that British drivers have experienced with part worn tyres.
 Many of the second hand tyres sold in the UK are brought in from Europe by the container-load, having been taken off cars across the Channel.
 Motorists considering a part worn tyre should perhaps ask why a tyre that is no longer good enough for a Dutch, German or Danish driver would be good enough for them.